 - Governmental entity or academic organization with annual budget over $100 million.

 - CLA applications and applicants may be reviewed and evaluated for environmental, civil rights, and/or financial improprieties.
 An application may be denied if the applicant/organization is found to be in serious violation of environmental regulations, civil rights, or financial impropriety by the CLA Steering Committee.
 Where areas of concern are identified, additional follow up may be conducted.

 - Leadership activities (in this case, goal achievement) must have taken place between January 1, 2018 and December 4, 2020.

 GHG Inventory & Verification Requirements

-- GHG inventories for base year and achievement year must be publicly reported and include both scope 1 and 2 emissions.
-The organization must report both location-based and market-based scope 2 emissions for both the base year and the achievement year.
+- GHG inventories for base year and achievement year must be publicly reported and include both Scope 1 and 2 emissions.
+Organizations must report both location-based and market-based Scope 2 emissions for both the base year and the achievement year.

 - Organizations may track progress toward a goal using a single base year or a base period that reflects an average of annual emissions over several consecutive years*.

 - Inventories must be third-party verified to at least a limited level of assurance or have been through a third-party critical review.
-If scope 3 or direct or indirect biogenic emissions are included as part of the applicant’s goal, these must also undergo third-party verification.
+If Scope 3 emissions or direct or indirect biogenic emissions are included as part of the applicant’s goal, these must also undergo third-party verification or review.

 - Third-party verified GHG inventory statements are required for BOTH base year and achievement year.